 The focus of instruction at the graduate level is the sociology of health and medicine.
 Students are trained broadly in theory and methods, but the primary goal is to train medical sociologists.
 We encourage an interdisciplinary approach and seek to maintain and grow our partnerships with the Schools of Medicine and Public Health, and campus interdisciplinary research centers.
 At the undergraduate level, we offer a general degree in sociology, with concentrations available in social psychology and medical sociology.

-Magdalena Szaflarski, Ph.D. has been selected as one of three new fellows in the Engaged Scholars Studying Congregations program sponsored by the Hartford Institute for Religion Research with funding from the Lilly Endowment, Inc. The award of $20,000 will be used to conduct research on congregational responses to community health needs and network with other scholars in the field.
-This research aims to inform federal efforts by the Office of Minority Health and Health Equity and the White House Office of Faith-based and Neighborhood Partnerships to serve Americans in need and reduce health disparities.
+Magda Szaflarski has been selected as one of three new fellows in the Engaged Scholars Studying Congregations program sponsored by the Hartford Institute for Religion Research with funding from the Lilly Endowment, Inc. The award of $20,000 will be used to conduct research on congregational responses to community health needs and network with other scholars in the field.
+This research aims to inform federal efforts by the Office of Minority Health and Health Equity and the White House Office of Faith-based and Neighborhood Partnerships to serve Americans in need and reduce health disparities. http://studyingcongregations.org/about-us/fellowship/2014-2015-engaged-scholar-fellows/

 - William Anderson, UAB School of Medicine

-- Ronald Berkowsky - University of Miami (post-doc)
+- Ronald Berkowsky, University of Miami Medical School (post-doc)

 - Henna Budhwani, UAB School of Public Health